Landscape encodings enhance optimization: Results and Discussion

-The encoding enriches low energy states if $r(h) \gg h$ for small $h$.
-Figure \ref{fig:enrichment} shows that this is the case for the three landscapes and encodings considered in this Letter.
+in the original landscape and $Q_{f\circ \alpha}$ defined analogously in the encoded landscape.
+In order to quantify the enrichment of good solutions, we compare the fraction $h$ of all states with an energy not larger than a certain threshold $\eta$ in the original landscape with the fraction $r(h)$ using the same threshold in the encoding.
+The encoding thus enriches low energy states if $r(h) \gg h$ for small $h$.
+Figure \ref{fig:enrichment} shows that this is the case for the three landscapes and encodings considered here.
 We find in fact that the density of states $r(h)/h$ is enriched by several orders of magnitude in the encoded landscape, for all the cases considered.

+Reassuringly, this trend of enrichment persists all the way to the ground state: that is, the encodings contain many more copies of the ground state than the original landscape.
+It appears in fact that the enrichment of ground states increases exponentially with system size.
+We can thus conclude that with the choice of an appropriately encoded landscape, it is easier \emph{both} to find lower energy states from higher energy ones, and thus have more routes to travel to the ground state, as well as to \emph{reach} the ground state itself from a low-energy neighbor, as a result of enrichment.